 Lastly, for the following projects, you’ll want a wire stripper, which allows you to strip off the plastic casing and expose the tips of wires for new or repaired connections.
 This tool will help you get that precise slice on any internal wires you’ll be using.

-We’ve selected fairly simple projects for you, but to be honest, even these will require a some practice if you don’t already have at least a little experience.
+We’ve selected fairly simple projects for you, but to be honest, even these will require some practice if you don’t already have at least a little experience.

 This inexpensive kit can give you that experience.
 It includes a few basic exercises in soldering and wiring, teaching you the bare minimum you’ll need to get started.
 The tools included aren’t worth much, but they’re decent backups on top of the items listed in the section above.